fpapado/svg-use/README.md

 # @svg-use

-Tools and bundler plugins, to load SVG files via `svg > use[href]`, instead of inlining them as React components.
+Tools and bundler plugins, to load SVG files as components via `svg > use[href]`, instead of inlining them as JS code.

 ## The core problem